 Instructions

-- Weigh your flour and mix together flour, cornstarch, baking soda and salt.
+- Meanwhile, mix together flour, cornstarch, baking soda and salt.
 Set aside.

-- Beat together cool melted butter, (hold off on the oil) and sugars in a large bowl with an electric mixer for about 1 minute.
+- Beat together cool melted butter and sugars in a large bowl using a handheld mixer.

 - Add egg and beat with mixer until mixture lightens in color.
-Beat in oil and vanilla.
-By hand, stir in the flour mixture just until blended, then stir in chips.
+By hand, stir in the oil (or tahini) and vanilla until blended.
+Stir in the flour mixture just until blended, then stir in chips.

 - Cover dough with plastic wrap and chill overnight.